How much protein do I need per day in my diet?

 There is no evidence that high protein diets (2.2 g/kg body weight) cause liver damage in healthy adults.

-Eating more protein without also increasing your intake of fruits and vegetables will increase the amount of calcium you will lose through urination.
+Eating more protein without also increasing your intake of fruits and vegetables will increase the amount of calcium you lose when you urinate.

-That finding led some people to think that eating more protein will lead to osteoporosis because you're losing bone calcium.
+That finding led some people to think that eating more protein will result in osteoporosis because you are losing bone calcium.

-But there is no evidence that high protein content causes this disease.
-In fact, you can prevent it.
+But there is no evidence that high protein causes this disease.
+In fact, it can prevent it.

 If anything, not eating enough protein has been shown to cause bone loss.
-Bones aren't just inert rods of minerals; a significant proportion of bone is also protein, mainly collagen-like proteins.
+Bones are not just inert rods of minerals; A significant proportion of bone is also protein, mainly collagen-type proteins.

-Women ages 55 to 92 who eat more protein have higher bone density.
-Therefore, eating more protein improves bone density in people at higher risk of osteoporosis.
+Women ages 55 to 92 who consume more protein have higher bone density.
+Therefore, eating more protein improves bone density in people at higher risk for osteoporosis.

-And if you eat more protein and add resistance training to it, that's a double win for your bone density.
+And if you eat more protein and add resistance training, it's a double gain for your bone density.

-Unfortunately, there are still no conclusive human studies on the cause of cancer and the role of proteins.
+Unfortunately, there are still no conclusive studies in humans on the cause of cancer and the role of proteins.

 There are studies that asked people how much protein they consumed during their lifetime and then looked at how often people get cancer.
 Research shows a connection between protein intake and cancer rates.

-But these studies do not prove that protein is the cause of cancers.
+But these studies do not prove that the protein is the cause of cancers.

 In other words, a certain amount of protein cannot be said to cause cancer.